galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_cell-cycle/tutorial.md

 Your data is now ready for further analysis, so you can return to the [Filter, Plot and Explore Single-cell RNA-seq Data](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.html) tutorial and move on to the Preparing coordinates step there.
 Make sure that you use the `CellCycle_Regressed` dataset (you may want to rename it as `Use_me_Scaled` as that is the name used in the main tutorial).
 However, if you want to understand how cell cycle regression has affected your data then you can work through the following steps first.

-In order to do this, we need to identify the cell cycle genes in our AnnData dataset so that we can select them for plotting.
+In order to see what is happening to the cell cycle genes, we need to label them in our AnnData dataset so that we can select them for plotting.
 To add a new annotation to the genes or variables, we need a column with entries for each gene, in the same order as in the dataset, and with a header at the top that will become the key for identifying these entries in the AnnData dataset.
 We want to end up with a column that reads `TRUE` for the 97 cell cycle genes and `FALSE` for all the other genes.
 You might find it easier to create this new column using a spreadsheet and then upload it as a tabular dataset, but it is possible to complete all the steps on Galaxy.

 ## Prepare a table of cell cycle genes
->If we're going to mark all the cell cycle genes, we'll need a list of all 97 genes instead of the two separate lists for S Phase and G2/M Phase.
-We'll
->combine the two lists and then add another column that simply reads `TRUE`, which we'll use later to mark these as cell cycle genes in the main dataset.
+If we're going to mark all the cell cycle genes, we'll need a single list of all 97 genes instead of the two separate lists for S Phase and G2/M Phase.
+We'll combine the two lists and then add another column that simply reads `TRUE`, which we'll use later to mark these as cell cycle genes in the main dataset.
->

 > ### {% icon hands_on %} Hands-on: Create a list of all cell cycle genes
 >
 > 1. {% tool [Concatenate datasets](cat1) %} with the following parameters: